+Have you ever wondered whats’s really in our drinking water?
 Is our drinking water really safe to drink?
-Drinking water is among one of the most basic necessities without which the human survival isn’t possible.
+Drinking water is among one of the most basic necessities without which human survival isn’t possible.
 But did you know the water your drink contains more than just hydrogen and oxygen?
 It contains contaminants and other impurities that can make our drinking water really unsafe and perilous for everyday use.

 Sadly, corporations and authorities are extremely careless towards handling of this most precious natural resource.
 No matter how clean and pure the tap water may appear, it’s almost certain to include imperceptible quantities of pathogens and contaminants.
 Ideally, water treatment plants installed by authorities must comply with Safe Drinking Water Act and slash these unhealthy contaminants to acceptable standards that won’t cause any possible health risks.